Sir John Delaval, 3rd Baronet

-Sir John Delaval, 3rd Baronet (7 November 1654 – 4 June 1729) was an English politician.
+Sir John Delaval, 3rd Baronet (7 November 1654 – 4 June 1729), was an English politician.

-He was the fifth son of Sir Ralph Delaval, 1st Baronet and his wife Anne Leslie, daughter of the 1st Earl of Leven.
+He was the fifth son of Sir Ralph Delaval, 1st Baronet, and his wife Anne Leslie, daughter of the 1st Earl of Leven.
 Delaval succeeded his older brother Ralph as baronet in 1696.

 Delaval sat as Member of Parliament (MP) for Morpeth from 1701 until 1705.
 Subsequently, he represented Northumberland in the Parliament of England until 1707 and then in the Parliament of Great Britain until 1708.
 Because of financial problems, he had to sell the family's estates to his cousin Admiral George Delaval.
-In 1729, with his death the baronetcy is presumed to have devolved to his son Thomas and thereafter to have become extinct.
+With his death in 1729, the baronetcy is presumed to have devolved to his son Thomas and thereafter to have become extinct.